[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 Why learn Terraform?

-Traditional infrastructure construction was often done manually, resulting in issues such as work errors, dependency on individual personnel, and lack of reproducibility.
+Traditional infrastructure construction is often done manually, leading to challenges such as errors, reliance on specific individuals, and lack of reproducibility.

-Terraform is a tool that allows you to manage cloud infrastructure configuration using code, and offers the following benefits:
+Terraform is a tool that allows you to manage cloud infrastructure configurations with code, offering the following advantages:

 • Improved reproducibility and speed of work